Shop Whole Home ➜ Indoor Air Quality ➜ Radon Monitors

 Are radon detectors accurate?

-It depends what type you use:
+Yes.
+But, how accurate they are depends on what type you use:

 Short-term radon test kits (usually used when buying a new home) are an important first step, but are the least accurate overall.
 Over 4 days, the kit picks up on the radon levels present on the lowest floor of your home.
 Unfortunately, a 2019 study from Canada found that a whopping 99% of short-term tests are inaccurate!
 This is because radon levels fluctuate day-to-day, and throughout the year.